 Make the radio contact your first priority (safety barring).
 A mistake "busy" people sometimes make is "multi-tasking" ; doing other duties, playing on the computer or internet, email, eating, talking and visiting with other people in person with you, etc. It's not fair to the others and sometimes considered rude.
 That will take you away from the radio contact, cause things to be lost, forgotten, long pauses between transmissions and causing frustration with the others in your contact.
 If you need to take care of another "task" just tell folks you have to go, sign off and handle it.

 SRG does not support " CB " type of operation.
 Personal problems or other superfluous "CB" type lingo should be diverted to simplex or another repeater that tolerates that type of traffic.
-For example words like "personal" "got a copy?" "break" "breaker" "10-4" are not appreciated and should be left out.
+For example words like "personal" "on the side" "got a copy?" "break" "breaker" "10-4" are not appreciated and should be left out.
 Plain English works well and is encouraged on the repeater.
 Another tip: Rather than using the system like a "telephone" and turning off the radio when you are done, you are encouraged to monitor and make contact with others on the system to get acquainted.
 You might make some friends along the way !

 The object for the rules is to encourage good operational practices for the experienced operators and set an example for others, who are learning.
 Don't be afraid - just be aware.
 We are all human and make mistakes.
 With your cooperation we can all have fun on the repeater !